Orbis Africa Board of Directors

 MS LENE ØVERLAND

-An international specialist in public health advocacy and programming on a strategic and operational level, strategic communications and non-profit organisational management; with Orbis since July 2007 where she holds the dual role of CEO for Orbis Africa and Director of Programme for Orbis Europe, Middle East and Africa; responsible for the strategic development of Orbis programmes in Sub-Saharan Africa and the success of Orbis Africa to fund and implement programmes that improve child eye health services.
+An international specialist in public health advocacy and programming on a strategic and operational level, strategic communications and non-profit organisational management; with Orbis since July 2007 where she holds the dual role of Regional Director for Orbis International Africa and also sits on the board of Orbis Africa NPC; responsible for the strategic development of Orbis programmes in sub-Saharan Africa and the success of Orbis to fund and implement programmes that improve child eye health services.

 MR ADRIAN PAULL